noxthot/ss22_julia_workshop/pages/introduction/functions.md

 ```

 \exercise{
-    Write functions `sincos` which can take any real number as well as the point struct we defined earlier
+    Write a function `sincos` which can take any real number as well as the point struct we defined earlier
 ```julia
 struct Point{T}
     x::T